qwlai/Component/README.md

         }
     }

-A stage ends normally when equilibrium decrements to 0.
-At the end of each stage, the temperature is reduced to 95% and equilibrium is reset back to its default value.
-At anytime when the optimizer did not pick a better plan within 4 moves, it will break out of the loop and return.
+A stage (inner loop) ends normally when `equilibrium` decrements to 0.
+At the end of each stage, `TEMP` is reduced to 95% and `equilibrium` is reset back to its default value.
+When the `TEMP` reaches 1, the optimizer will break out of the loop and return the current optimal plan.
+At anytime when the optimizer did not pick a better plan within 4 moves, it will also break out of the loop and return the current optimal plan.

 The difference between **II** and **SA** algorithm is that **II** will not pick a plan which does an uphill move while **SA** uses probability to determine whether to take an uphill move or not.